ctrueden/equilibrium/_pages/rules/lycan-ranger.md

 * **Bite.** 1d8 + Str piercing damage.
   * If you successfully hit a target one size larger than you or smaller, you can use a bonus action to attempt to grapple.
 Make an opposed Strength (athletics) check.
 If successful, the creature is [grappled](https://5e.tools/conditionsdiseases.html#grappled_phb) by you.
-  * If the target is a humanoid, it must succeed on a Constitution saving throw (DC 8 + proficiency bonus + Con modifier) or be cursed with lycanthropy.
+  * If the target is a [bipedal](../glossary#bipedal) creature, it must succeed on a Constitution saving throw (DC 8 + proficiency bonus + Con modifier) or be cursed with lycanthropy.

 * **Multiattack.** When you take the Attack action you can attack multiple times: once with a claw, and once with a bite.

 ### Extra Attack

 Beginning at 5th level, you can make an additional attack whenever you take the Attack action on your turn.
-In beast or hybrid form, this attack takes the form of a second claw attack, whereas in humanoid form this attack is typically a second weapon attack.
+In beast or hybrid form, this attack takes the form of a second claw attack, whereas in natural form this attack is typically a second weapon attack.

 ### Improved Beast Form